nuejs/nue/packages/templates/nuejs.org/how-it-works.md

 [eyebrow: "How it works"]

 ## Multi-site development
-Work on twenty sites as easily as working on one:
+Nue is a **multi-site web framework**.
+It lets you develop twenty sites simultaneously as easily as working with one:

 [img: ls -l // nue serve]
   caption: Your multi-site project directory in development mode.